dotnet/arcade/Documentation/Policy/PowershellBestPractices.md

 ## Prefix script and executable calls with &; check $LASTEXITCODE

-When a script/executable is prefixed with an ampersand (`&`), the command which follows is can be in quotation marks or include variables.
+When a script/executable is prefixed with an ampersand (`&`), the command which follows can be in quotation marks or include variables.
 This is not the case when the ampersand is not included.
 Thus, we recommend always using the ampersand.

 Relatedly, `$LASTEXITCODE` should always be checked after running an executable to ensure that the script fails (or at least responds appropriately) to the executable failing.

+There is a known issue when using `$LASTEXITCODE` in release builds where PowerShell will report that the variable has not been set.
+As a workaround, simply set `$LASTEXITCODE = 0` at the top of your script.

 ## Set StrictMode and ErrorActionPreference at the top of every file